yeongeunkwon/Android-App-Naviglass/README.md

 People often rely on map applications on their devices to reach their destination.
 The intention of Naviglass was to provide an alternative option of navigating through an area that would not require looking down at phones for directions as much, and instead allow users to focus more on the real-life view ahead.

-The app displays a map showing current location and route to the destination.
+The app shows a map showing current location and route to the destination to the user.
 It also sends data containing directions, user's location, etc. to the Raspberry Pi via a Bluetooth connection.
-The Raspberry Pi and the glasses used image recognition and data sent from the app to display the real-life view ahead to the user wearing the glasses.
+The Raspberry Pi and the glasses use image recognition and data sent from the app to display the real-life view ahead to the user wearing the glasses.

 ## Documentation
-Please see this repository's [Wiki](https://github.com/yeongeunkwon/Android-App-Naviglass/wiki) for documentation and video of using the app.
+Please see this repository's [Wiki](https://github.com/yeongeunkwon/Android-App-Naviglass/wiki) for documentation and directions to use the app.

 ## Installation
 The instructions below will get the app running on your Android phone for testing purposes.